Wednesday, November 26, 2025

 Friday, April 25, 2025

-My Blog Tour has started and yes...there is a GIVEAWAY!
-You have multiple chances to win while leaning more about my book, Heaven-Sent Warrior, the first in my Warriors in Bronze series.
+My Blog Tour has started.
+Learn more about my book, Heaven-Sent Warrior, the first in my Warriors in Bronze series.
 The book is available in ebook, paperback, and hardcover HERE

 SILVER DAGGER BOOK TOURS